 Does insurance cover surgical orthodontics?

-When surgical orthodontic treatment is medically necessary, it’s usually covered by dental insurance, health insurance, or sometimes even both.
+When surgical orthodontic treatment is medically necessary, it’s usually covered by medical insurance; any orthodontic treatment required for the surgical orthodontics is covered by dental insurance, or sometimes even both.
 If you’re undergoing surgical orthodontic treatment for aesthetic reasons only, it is not covered by insurance.